2/27/2025

 Moderator

-So in addition to the spoken questions.
-There has been a few written questions.
-Mostly been covered by the verbal questions.
-One part of a question asking for update on Norway.
+So in addition to the spoken questions, questions, mostly being covered by the verbal questions.
+One part of a question asking for an update on Norway.

 speaker

-So when it comes to Norway and thank you for the question.
-We are still in negotiation with Norwegian payer.
-I think it's well known.
-And if you follow the debate in Norway.
-You will see that it's difficult to get reimbursement in Norway based on the process they're having and their way of negotiating.
-But we are in that process currently.
-And we will of course update the market if we should conclude anything.
+Yeah, so when it comes to Norway, and thank you for the question, we are still in negotiation with Norwegian Payer.
+I think it's well known, and if you follow the debate in Norway, you will see that it's difficult to get reimbursement in Norway based on the process they're having and their way of negotiating.
+But we are in that process currently and we will, of course, update the market if we should conclude anything.

 speaker